What are the treatment options for chronic wounds?

 The same is true of electromagnetic therapy, where weak electromagnetic waves are applied to the wound using pillows or mats that have magnets in them.

-In vacuum-assisted closure therapy (VAC therapy), the wound is covered with an airtight dressing that is connected to a pump by a thin tube.
+In negative pressure wound therapy (also called vacuum-assisted closure or VAC therapy), the wound is covered with an airtight dressing that is connected to a pump by a thin tube.

 The pump continuously sucks fluid out of the wound, creating negative pressure across the surface of the wound.
 The aim is to increase the flow of blood to the wound.
 It helps keep the wound moist too, which is also meant to improve the healing process.